These pages do not apply outside Great Britain.

 However the Equality Act 2010 will continue as it is even after the UK ceases to be an EU member, unless and until the British Parliament amends it.
 This is because the Equality Act is a British statute, passed by the Westminster Parliament.

-The government has said there will be a 'Great Repeal Bill'.
-This would repeal the European Communities Act 1972 and make EU law into British law, which can then be amended by the British government or Parliament.
-However, the Equality Act does not need any legislation like this to continue in force after Brexit.
+The government has said there will be a 'Great Repeal Bill': see The Great Repeal Bill: White Paper (link to gov.uk), 30th March 2017.
+This Bill will repeal the European Communities Act 1972 and make EU law into British law, which can then be amended by the British Parliament or government.

-Incidentally, it is worth making the point that Britain introduced disability discrimination law some years before the European Union did.
-Indeed the EU directive on this was influenced by British law.
+Incidentally, Britain introduced disability discrimination law some years before the European Union did.
+Indeed the EU directive on it was influenced by British law.
 See below UK disability discrimination law is British in origin.

 The reason why EU law has effect in the UK is because the British Parliament has passed an Act of Parliament saying so, namely the European Communities Act 1972.
 The Westminster Parliament remains sovereign and can amend or repeal this Act whenever it wants.
 However to repeal the 1972 Act before the UK ceases to be an EU member would presumably be a breach of both EU law and international law.
-The government intends to have a 'Great Repeal Bill' in place to repeal the European Communities Act 1972 as soon as the UK's membership of the EU ends.
+The 'Great Repeal Bill' will therefore repeal the European Communities Act 1972 'on the day we leave the EU' (The Great Repeal Bill: White Paper (link to gov.uk), in the Foreword by David Davis).

 Under the European Communities Act 1972, British courts and other bodies currently remain bound by EU legislation, including the Framework Employment Directive on discrimination, and by decisions of the EU Court of Justice.
 Accordingly, for the time being -